Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: ADFM quark propagator

-where $a_1=0.341~\GeV$, $a_2=-1.31~\GeV$, $a_3=-1.35919~\GeV$, $r_1=0.365$, $r_2=1.2$, $r_3=-1.065$, $Z_2=0.982731$ \cite{Alkofer:2003jj}.
+where $a_1=0.341~\unit{\GeV}$, $a_2=-1.31~\unit{\GeV}$, $a_3=-1.35919~\unit{\GeV}$, $r_1=0.365$, $r_2=1.2$, $r_3=-1.065$, $Z_2=0.982731$ \cite{Alkofer:2003jj}.
 The coefficients $r_j$ and $a_j$ satisfy

 The first of the above constraints follows from the consideration of the large--momentum limit of $\sigma_V(x)$; the second one arises from the requirement that $\MEu(x)$ must vanish for large spacelike real momenta. \footnote{Away from the chiral limit, the second sum would be equal to the renormalized quark mass.} The {\it Ansatz} (\ref{3RQP}) guarantees that the quark dressing functions $\sigma_{S,V}(z)\to 0$ for all $|z|\to\infty$ in the complex $z$ plane \cite{Oehme:1996ju}.
-For the given set of parameters the functions $x\mapsto \AEu(-x)$ and $x\mapsto \BEu(-x)$ have poles at $x=0.488784~\GeV^2$ and $x=2.65383~\GeV^2$.
+For the given set of parameters the functions $x\mapsto \AEu(-x)$ and $x\mapsto \BEu(-x)$ have two real poles for $x<0$ (see ${\mathfrak b}_{1,2}$ below Eq. (\ref{Eta4Pi:Bdecomposition})).
 The corresponding quark mass function $\MEu$ is shown as the red dashed line in Fig.~\ref{fig:Mello:lattice}.

 Euclidean formalism adopted in Ref.~\cite{Alkofer:2003jj} avoids probation of the quark dressing functions (\ref{3RQP}) near their poles, $x=-a_j^2$, $j=1,2,3$.
 As we want to analytically continue $\sigma$'s to the complex plane and use these functions for the calculation in Minkowski space, a prescription for the pole treatment ought to be defined.
-An obvious choice is Feynman's $i\varepsilon$ prescription, already used in MMF--{\it Ansatz} case, Eq.~(\ref{QuarkPropagators:MelloMeloFredericoQP:MEu}); we push the poles infinitesimally from the real axis: $x=-a_j^2+i\varepsilon$, $j=1,2,3$.
+An obvious choice is Feynman's $i\varepsilon$ prescription, already used in the MMF--{\it Ansatz} case (\ref{QuarkPropagators:MelloMeloFredericoQP:MEu}); we push the poles infinitesimally from the real axis: $x=-a_j^2+i\varepsilon$, $j=1,2,3$.
 We use this prescription throughout this paper.

-Functions $\AEu(x)$ and $\BEu(x)$ that follow from Eqs.~(\ref{3RQP}) are also the rational functions, exhibiting real poles for $x<0$.
-For example, function $\BEu$, which will be used in further calculation, is of the form
+Functions $\AEu(x)$ and $\BEu(x)$ that follow from Eqs.~(\ref{3RQP}) are also rational functions, exhibiting real poles for $x<0$.
+For example, Eqs.~(\ref{QuarkPropagatorParametrization}) imply that function $\BEu$, which will be used in further calculation, is